quarter-pounder/pi-at-home-bootstrap/terraform/README.md

 2. **Cloudflare API Token**: Create a token with Zone:Read and Zone:Edit permissions
 3. **AWS Credentials**: Configure AWS CLI or environment variables

+Note that AWS doesn't offer an always-free tier, but you can find 100% S3 compatible alternatives.

 ## Quick Start

 1. **Copy the example variables file:**